shurrey/Blackboard-docsSite/ally/get-feedback.md

 ---
 layout: post
 title: "Retrieve the feedback for a file"
-purple-text-title: "Retrieve the feedback for a file"
 id: ally-getting-feedback
 categories: Ally
 author: Scott Hurrey
 ---
+# Retrieve the feedback for a file
 Once the file is processed, the feedback can be retrieved

 ## Endpoint